 Matters that are sufficiently important to be subject to a shareholder vote should be communicated to all shareholders in the context of an annual or special meeting, with adequate time to consider the matters proposed.
 The Board of Directors values transparency and believes that allowing shareholders to act by written consent could lead to significant actions being approved without giving all shareholders adequate notice and the opportunity to express their views.
 Shareholder action by written consent is less transparent than an annual or special meeting and does not incorporate all shareholders' input.
 In a meeting of shareholders (including a special meeting of shareholders), the matters that will be voted on at the meeting are publicly disclosed in advance of the meeting, in accordance with the Company's governing documents and applicable law, and shareholders are entitled to participate in the meeting, including by voting or asking questions about the matters presented at the meeting.
-By contrast, shareholder action by written consent does not require notice to all shareholders about a proposed action, nor does it permit differing views on a particular action or issue to be discussed.
+By contrast, shareholders action or issue to be discussed.
 The Board does not believe that it is appropriate for some shareholders to take action affecting all shareholders without first informing all shareholders of the proposed action and allowing all shareholders to voice their views and vote on the proposed action.